tobiasweise/igo_openness_iaea_opcw/README.md

-# Explaining the Variation in the Openness of Intergovernmental Security Organizations.
-The International Atomic Energy Agency and the Organization for the Prohibition of Chemical Weapons
+# Participation and Transparency in Intergovernmental Security Organizations.
+Resource and Norm Driven Opening in the IAEA and OPCW

-This is the data repository for my dissertation *"Explaining the Variation in the Openness of Intergovernmental Security Organizations.
-The International Atomic Energy Agency and the Organization for the Prohibition of Chemical Weapons."*
+This is the data repository for my dissertation *"Participation and Transparency in Intergovernmental Security Organizations.
+Resource and Norm Driven Opening in the IAEA and OPCW."*
 The purpose of this repository is to make my results reproducible and to make my data available to other researchers.